 She grew up in a in a large, close-knit Catholic family, married, and is raising five children.
 Family life has always been her first vocation.
 She is certainly no stranger to all of the joys and the many challenges interwoven within the sublime vocation of motherhood.

 But in addition to her work as a mother, Donna-Marie has found opportunities to serve God both close to home and throughout the world.
-She has been a catechist for over twenty-five years at her parish and in the past, a Eucharistic minister to the sick, as well as a world-renowned journalist and author.
+She has been a catechist for over twenty-five years at her parish and in the past, an Extraordinary Minister of the Eucharistic to the sick, as well as a world-renowned journalist and author.

-Later on, Donna-Marie’s decade-long friendship with Blessed Mother Teresa of Calcutta led to a long correspondence and meetings around the world.
+Later on in life, Donna-Marie was “introduced” to Blessed Mother Teresa by another living saint, (now Servant of God) Rev. John A. Hardon S. J. Donna-Marie’s decade-long friendship with Blessed Mother Teresa of Calcutta led to a long correspondence and meetings around the world.
 Following in the footsteps of Blessed Teresa, Donna-Marie became a lay Missionary of Charity and founded a branch of the lay Missionaries of Charity.
 Today, Donna-Marie is passionate about encouraging others to follow in the footsteps of her blessed friend, caring for the poorest of the poor.

 It was Mother Teresa who constantly encouraged Donna-Marie to keep writing for mothers, women, and families, and she wrote the Foreword to Donna-Marie’s book Prayerfully Expecting: A Nine Month Novena for Mothers-To-Be, as well as back-cover endorsements for her other books.
 Donna-Marie was also blessed with the spiritual guidance and friendship of the late world-renowned theologian, Rev. John A. Hardon S. J.